gavinlyonsrepo/Arduino_Clock_1/README.md

 * <DS1307RTC.h> //Real time clock
 * <Sleep_n0m1.h> //sleep function https://github.com/n0m1/Sleep_n0m1

-All can be found on Arduino website site except "sleep_n0m1"
+All are standard libraries which can be found on Arduino website site except "sleep_n0m1" see link.

 Parts List
 ------------------------------
-See fritzing diagram in "doc" for assembly instruction.
+See fritzing diagram in "doc" for assembly instruction and schematic.
+You will need [fritzing](https://en.wikipedia.org/wiki/Fritzing) software to open this.

 You will need following parts